jpvelez/bqlib/README.md

 and more.

 ## Installation
+You can get bqlib from PyPi:
+`pip install bq-lib`

 For bqlib to work, it needs to be able to talk to BigQuery.
 To do that, you need to install Google Cloud SDK, get access to you GCP projects, install the